proconne/x9115pro/project/README.md

 #### Project Contention

-Project contention deals with the challenges of allocating resources between different projectts.
+Project contention deals with the challenges of allocating resources between different projects.
 Often, it is tempting to transfer resources such as manpower from one project to another in order to complete short-term goals quickly.
 However, this can have an adverse effect on individual productivity which can be harmful in the long term, as when developers switch tasks it